 A high share of exports and imports in total output suggest an outward looking, culturally aware community, open to the world.
 Taken together, imports and exports as a share of GDP are an accepted measure of the openness of the economy.
 Exports demonstrate the ability to compete globally and imports indicate specialization.
 Merchandise exports do not include service exports.

-Imports allow an economy to specialize and use resources and talents where it produces most income.
+Imports allow an economy to specialize, using resources and talents where the most income is produced.
 Imports sustain export competitiveness and maintain competitive pressure on prices in the domestic economy.

-In comparison to the national scale, Manitoba’s export proportions are lower.
-And at 46 per cent of GDP, Manitoba’s import activity is above the national measure and is becoming more specialized than the rest of the nation—especially over the last few years.
+In comparison to the national scale, Manitoba’s export proportions are lower and therefore show evidence of less global competitiveness.
+Manitoba’s import activity at 37 per cent of GDP is above the national measure and is becoming more specialized than the rest of the nation, especially over the last few years.

 Total Exports as a Per Cent of GDP: Manitoba and Canada